 After months of collaborative development with community members and researchers, we were so excited to open the You + M.E.
 Registry for enrollment in June 2020!
 You + M.E. is driven by a big vision – building a community of thousands contributing health information to create the largest dataset ever for ME/CFS research.
 Many research projects have come to a stop due to COVID19 stay-at-home orders and lab closures, but You + M.E. is completely online; turning each individual and their data into a research project incubator from the comfort and safety of home.

-In this upcoming webinar, our Chief Scientific Officer, Dr. Sadie Whittaker, will introduce our new CEO, Oved Amitay, to the registry, and to you, our community.
-Together, they will take a closer look at what the registry has to offer, and how to make the most of your You + M.E. experience!
+In this webinar, our Chief Scientific Officer, Dr. Sadie Whittaker, introduces our new CEO, Oved Amitay, to the Registry, and to you, our community.
+Together, they take a closer look at what the registry has to offer, and how to make the most of your You + M.E. experience!